liferay/liferay-screens/android/documentation/screenlet_creation.md

 	}
 ```

-5. Now, create the interactor class.
-It will be responsible for sending the bookmark to the Liferay Portal (or any other backend).
+5. Create the interactor class.
+It's responsible for sending the bookmark to the Liferay instance (or any other backend).
 Note that it's a good practice to use [IoC](http://en.wikipedia.org/wiki/Inversion_of_control) in your interactor classes.
-This way, anyone could provide a different implementation without breaking the rest of the code. `Interactor` base class also needs as a parameter the type of listener to notify to.
-We'll define this type below:
+This way, anyone can provide a different implementation without breaking the code.
+The `Interactor` base class also needs a parameter that represents the type of listener to notify.
+This is defined here:

 ```java
 public interface AddBookmarkInteractor extends Interactor<AddBookmarkListener> {